womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/7-resources.md

 - **recovery phrase**: aka "seed phrase" is basically a human-readable form of your wallet's private key—the unique, secret passcode used to authenticate and encrypt your wallet access.
 - **smart contract**: a computer program compiled from code that can control events and actions according to the terms set within the contract's code.
 - **testnet**: an instance of a blockchain and only exists as a working prototype used for testing and experimentation without risk to real funds on the mainnet.
 Some testnet examples include Goerli (Ethereum) and Mumbai (Polygon).
+- **web 1.0**: defined as the version of the web that started as a decentralized network of computers that mainly consisted of static websites owned by individual companies.
+Commonly referred to as the _"read-only"_ web.
+- **web 2.0**: this version of the internet is the one that most users are familiar with: the centralized web.
+The centralized web contains websites that store their content on a cloud storage management service like CloudFlare or AWS.
+Also known as the _"read-write"_ web (as opposed to web 1.0 being known as the "read-only" web).
+- **web 3.0**: decentralization has returned. data is encrypted and securely stored across multiple nodes (computers connected to a blockchain network).
+These nodes are run by individuals worldwide who are sharing their disk space for a fee.
+Because data is stored on multiple nodes instead of one central server like AWS, it is decentralized.
+This enhances data security for websites and their users.
+Commonly referred to as the _"read-write-own"_ web.

 ## Resources